-USS Reynolds was an Evarts-class destroyer escort laid down on February 12, 1943 and launched on August 1, the same year.
-It was commissioned on November 8, 1943 under Lt.
+The USS Reynolds (DE-42) was an Evarts-class destroyer escort laid down on February 12, 1943, and launched on August 1, the same year.
+It was commissioned on November 8, 1943, under Lt.
 Comdr.
-Edward P. Adams' command with the hull number DE-42 and served in the US Navy for 2 years until it was decommissioned on December 5, 1945.
-During its activities, the ship carried a complement of 198 people on board and had the main missions in Pearl Harbor, Eniwetok, Majuro, Okinawa, Kwajalein, Ulithi, Tokyo, Palau, Kossol Passage or Makin.
-After the decommissioning, the ship was struck from the Navy List on December 19, 1945 and sold for scrapping in 1947.
-For the services brought to the country during the World War II, USS Reynolds received 8 battle stars.
+Edward P. Adams' command with the hull number DE-42 and served in the U.S. Navy for two years until it was decommissioned on December 5, 1945.
+During its activities, the ship carried a complement of 198 people on board and had its main missions in Pearl Harbor, Eniwetok, Majuro, Okinawa, Kwajalein, Ulithi, Tokyo, Palau, Kossol Passage, and Makin.
+After the decommissioning, the ship was struck from the Navy List on December 19, 1945, and sold for scrapping in 1947.
+For the services brought to the country during World War II, the USS Reynolds received 8 battle stars.

 While asbestos was originally used to make vessels safer, it was found to cause a rare form of cancer known as mesothelioma, which most often attacks the lining of the lungs.
 Mesothelioma has a latency period of 20 to 50 years.